MarcoChain/RAG/README.md

 # RAG

-Sure, here's a detailed explanation for your GitHub README on how the RAG (Retrieval-Augmented Generation) system works:

----

-# Project Name

 ## Overview

 This project implements a Retrieval-Augmented Generation (RAG) system, a state-of-the-art approach in natural language processing that combines the strengths of retrieval-based and generation-based methods to produce high-quality text generation.